mhaidarhanif/rewinds/README.md

 This repo is kind of over-engineered to have high flexibility and cover a lot of use cases for different applications/projects/products, especially what I'm working with several other people.

-The components initialized using [shadcn UI](https://github.com/shadcn/ui) as the base components style.
+The components are using [shadcn UI](https://ui.shadcn.com) as the base components style.
 And the setup for full stack app development is mostly inspired by [T3 Stack](https://create.t3.gg).
-The main difference is this repo uses Remix by default, not Next.js like those two.
+The main difference is this repo example uses Remix by default, not Next.js like those two.

-Currently includes the Remix HMR and HDR optional setup with both Vercel config and Express server on development as per Remix `v1.14`.
-The config is just combining the templates from Remix with Express and Vercel based on the environment.
-With separated Express server, you are also able to debug the process from code editor like VS Code much easier.

 ## Development